pedrovgs/SwiftWASMWorkshop/README.md

 * What's Web Assembly.
 * How can I use Web Assembly and Swift as a Software Engineer.
+* How can we use carton as our bundler and main tool.
 * What are the implications on the project architecture.
 * How can I create a web application using WebAssembly and Swift.
 * How to interop with JavaScript and the Browser from Swift.